supremebeing7/scavenger/USER_STORIES.md

 * As a registered user, I want to follow other users so that I can see any new crawls they make.

+* As a user, I want to be able to add places and crawls without being logged in, and then be able to register after adding and have them still show up as my crawls.